-(f) Receivables
+(e) Receivables

 Receivables are recorded at the invoiced amounts and do not bear interest.
 Unbilled fees and expenses represent estimated fees for work in progress.
 The allowance for doubtful accounts reflects management's best estimate of probable losses inherent in the accounts receivable balances.
-Accounts receivable write-offs for the year ended December 31, 2020 were \$507,212.
+Accounts receivable write-offs for the years ended December 31, 2020 were \$402,643.

-(g) Property and Equipment
+(f) Property and Equipment

 Property and equipment are recorded at cost less accumulated depreciation.
 Depreciation is computed using the straight-line method based on estimated useful life.
 Furniture and equipment are depreciated over a period of five to ten years.
 Computer equipment and software is depreciated over a period of three years.
 Finance leases and leasehold improvements are depreciated over the shorter of the useful life or the lease term.
-Internal and external costs incurred in connection with developing or obtaining software for internal use are capitalized and depreciated over the estimated useful life of the software of three years beginning when the software project is complete and the application is put into production.
-Artwork has an indeterminable useful life and is measured for impairment loss.
 Disposals are recorded when fixed assets are retired, disposed or impaired.

-(h) Leases
+(g) Leases

 The Company recognizes and measures its leases in accordance with ASC 842, Leases.
 The Company is a lessee in several non-cancellable operating leases for office space.
 The Company determines if an arrangement is a lease, or contains a lease, at inception of a contract and when the terms of an existing contract are changed.
 The Company recognizes a lease liability and a right-of-use (ROU) asset at the commencement date of the lease.
 The Company will utilize the short-term lease expedient in avoiding balance sheet treatment for operating leases with a term of 12 months or less.
 The lease liability is initially and subsequently recognized based on the present value of its future lease payments.
 The discount rate is the implicit rate if it is readily determinable; otherwise the Company uses its incremental borrowing rate.
 The implicit rates of the Company's leases are not readily determinable and accordingly, the Company uses its incremental borrowing rate based on the information available at the commencement date for all leases.
 The Company's incremental borrowing rate for a lease is the rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms and in a similar economic environment.
 The ROU asset is subsequently measured throughout the lease term at the amount of the remeasured lease liability (i.e., present value of the remaining lease payments), plus unamortized initial direct costs, plus (minus) any prepaid (accrued) lease payments, less the unamortized balance of lease incentives received, and any impairment recognized.
+Lease cost for lease payments are recognized on a straight-line basis over the lease term.